- Fall: April 15 - Extended to April 30

 Bagpipes: History, Repertoire and Performance

 Taught through the Scottish National Piping Centre, this course consists of three class hours a week at the piping centre.
 One hour is spent in a small group lecture learning about the bagpipes in relation to Scottish history and culture.
 One hour is spent in small group instruction in playing the bagpipes, and the third hour is spent in one-on-one instruction with the tutor.
 For more information, please click here.

-A 20 Glasgow credit course, Functional Premed Anatomy is aimed at students who wish to attend medical school in the U.S. The course is a level 2 course and the GPA requirement is 3.4.
-Students wishing to take this course must be pre-med or biology majors.
+A 20-credit Glasgow course (5 U.S. semester credit hours), Functional Premedical Anatomy is aimed at students who wish to attend medical school in the U.S. The course is a level 2 course and the GPA requirement is 3.4.
+Students wishing to take this course must be premedical or biology majors.
 For more information, please click here.

-- Students are not allowed to take a mixture of Honours (3rd and 4th year) classes and Sub-Honours (1st and 2nd year) classes in the following subjects: English Literature, Business Management, and Accounting and Finance.
+- Students are not allowed to take a mixture of Honours (3rd and 4th year) classes and Sub-Honours (1st and 2nd year) classes in the following subjects: English Literature, Business Management, Accounting and Finance,and Computer Science.
 Students must take all Honours or all Sub-Honors in these subjects.
-If a student takes Honours English Literature, they can take Sub-Honours in Scottish Lit or Comparative Literature.
+If a student takes Honours English Literature, they can take Sub-Honours in Scottish Lit or Comparative Literature instead.

 - Fall-only students should note that they will not be able to enroll in any computer science modules, or math and statistics modules at level 3 and 4.